-A group picture can have great composition and a great pose but still fall flat if the light’s off.
+A group photo can have fantastic composition and an excellent pose.
+But it can still fall flat if the light’s off.
 Lighting is important in keeping the ISO, aperture and shutter speeds to optimal quality and usage.

 But you’ll capture everyone without squints or weird shadows.

-When taking a natural light group photo, look for shade that isn’t dappled.
-You don’t want a spot of sun shining through the leaves on one face but not the other.
+When taking a natural light group photo, look for a shade that isn’t dappled.
+You don’t want a spot of the sun shining through the leaves on one face but not the other.

 Another option for lighting a group photo without the flash is to arrange the group with the sun to their backs.
 The essential trick here is to set the exposure for the faces.

-But is possible to take flattering group pictures without a flash.
-Photographers who work with groups often should have at least one flash or two for lighting group photos.
+But it is possible to take flattering group pictures without a flash.
+Photographers who often work with groups should have at least one flash or two for lighting group photos.

-Take the flash off-camera and the light becomes even more visually interesting.
+Take the flash off-camera, and the light becomes even more visually appealing.
 On-camera flash will create catchlights and fill in the shadows.
 But it’s not as interesting as directional light.

-For larger groups, you’ll likely need two flashes to light each person within the group.
-Two flashes can also help fill in the shadows for smaller groups as well.
+For larger groups, you’ll need two flashes to light each person within the group.
+Two flashes can help fill in the shadows for smaller groups as well.

 A diffuser and manual flash mode are essential to getting flattering light here as well.
-This combination is a great step towards how to how to take group pictures.
+This combination is a big step towards taking amazing group photos.

 First, make sure your light source covers the entire group.
 Make sure the flash spreads both wide enough and deep enough to evenly light the entire group.